Skylab 4 experiment and the day astronauts rioted in space: Myth or reality?

 William Pogue, the mission pilot had shown very strong endurance during training at the Johnson Space Center in Houston, Texas.
 And he could comfortably tolerate a long time sitting in a chair that spun very fast without even getting dizzy.

-But when we got to Space, the story was different.
+But when he got to space, the story was different.
 It was the first time on a mission of this nature for the three crew, Pogue, Gibson and the commander Gerald carr (which would also end up being their only experience for the three of them on flights to Outer Space).

-Pogue, the pilot, quickly broke down despite the resistance he had shown on Earth.
+Pogue, the pilot, immediately decomposed despite the resistance he had shown on Earth.
 “Then I remember some bad noises coming from Bill (Pogue), and a bag of vomit floating from right to left,” Gibson said.
 “We were discouraged because we knew we had a lot of work to do, that’s when we made our first mistake“.

 Two mistakes that created the myth